daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

 ---
 ### Exercise 7: Azure Portal walkthrough

 1. On your local machine or the virtual machine in Azure, open a browser window and go to the main Azure portal page, http://portal.azure.com.
-Log in with the credentials you supplied in the subscription signup exersize.
+Log in with the credentials you supplied in the subscription signup exercise.
 You should see the Azure portal, similar to this:

     ![image](./media/2016-10-19_15-08-26.png)